LinusU/BioPass/README.md

 Create a new BioPass object, optionally passing in a service name to store the password under.
 If no service name is provided, it will default to `Bundle.main.bundleIdentifier!`.

+### `BioPass(withSharedAccessGroup sharedAccessGroupName: String)`

+Create a new BioPass object that will store the data in a shared keychain access group.
+The `sharedAccessGroupName` should match one of the names under the apps `keychain-access-groups` entitlement (*without* the 10 char Bundle Seed ID, that part will be added automatically).

 ### `.store(_ password: String) -> Promise<Void>`

 Store a password for later retreival.
 Returns a `Promise` that will settle when the password have been saved.